Quran Education

 Quran Tajweed Rules

-What are the Quran Tajweed Rules?
+What's the Quran Tajweed Rules?

 Tajweed is the Quran’s grammar, ensuring correct pronunciation and recitation.
 It provides an error-free transmission of every word and sound, maintaining the authentic meaning of the Quranic text.